thomajad002/AI-Overlord-Chrome-Extension/README.md

 3. Hit `Manage Extensions` at the bottom of the menu
 4. Make sure developer mode is turned on in the top right 5 Click on `Load unpacked` button in the top left
-6. Select the `.zip` file location and then you are done
+6. Select the file location and then you are done

 ### Enjoy!
 This was made just because my CS teacher made this joke in class so I made it real.